New Year Sale 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: exams65

 Portraits ltd: This is a professional photographic company with a number of excellent photographers and a history of successful work.
 This company has been selected to take the photos for the company calendar.
 It has yet to be decided which of the photographers to use.

-Which 2 statements explain why the Sales Manager should be appointed as a Senior User for this project?
+Which 2 statements explain why the Sales Manager should be appointed as User Assurance for this project?

 Options: